 Layer in any fresh fruits you want to include.
 Notice that strawberries and blackberries are thrown in whole, but grapes are destemmed, oranges are peeled, and kiwi is peeled.

-Blender How To: Frozen Fruits and Add-Ons on Top
+Blender How To: Add-Ons and Frozen Fruits on Top

-The frozen fruits go on top, but any add-ons can go between the fresh and frozen fruit.
+Frozen fruits belong on top.
+Any add-ons can go between the fresh and frozen fruit.

 Note: if you’re using frozen vegetables, they should also go on top.